-- Tribes have assisted the U.S. EPA staff in planning and conducting cleanups on their lands under RCRA, CERCLA and LUST. - Tribes have reviewed and commented on cleanup plans developed by other federal and state agencies. (e. g.
-Army COE and DOD) - An AK Tribe has been contracted by the DoD to oversee a contractor and conduct a cleanup - An AK Tribe has used 128(a) funds to verify a DoD Cleanup
+- Tribes have assisted the U.S. EPA staff in planning and conducting cleanups on their lands under RCRA and CERCLA. - Tribes have reviewed and commented on cleanup plans developed by other federal agencies and AK-DEC. - An AK Tribe has been contracted by the DoD to oversee a contractor and conduct a cleanup - An AK Tribe has used 128(a) funds to verify a DoD Cleanup